pgsandstrom/vscode-navigate-edit-history/README.md

 With create/toggle edit on current line command the current position is moved to the top of the bookmark/edit stack, making for quick back tracking.
 Config options can be set to automatically move current bookmark up to top of stack, for a stack back jumping workflow.
 Can also open up search pallet to view edit/mark history.

-This extension is very opinionated.
-I'm happy to take suggestions, but this extension is primarily made to support one specific workflow.
-You are welcome to fork and publish your own version if you like what I have made!
+This extension is very opinionated, but I'm happy to take suggestions.
+Just open an issue or pull request on Github!

 ## Known Issues

-- Cant save edit history in files that have never been saved to disk.
+- Cant save edit history in files that has not yet been saved to disk.

 [ Logo Credit ](https://icons8.com/)